fastlane/fastlane/README.md

 # Quick Start

-The guide will create all the necessary files for you, using the existing app metadata from iTunesConnect.
+The guide will create all the necessary files for you, using the existing app metadata from iTunes Connect.

 - ```cd [your_project_folder]```
 - ```deliver init```
-- When your app is already in the AppStore: ```y```
+- When your app is already in the App Store: ```y```
- - Enter your iTunesConnect credentials
+ - Enter your iTunes Connect credentials
  - Enter your app identifier
  - Enjoy a good drink, while the computer does all the work for you
 - When it's a new app: ```n```